 Our analysis suggests the energy sector would need to be the first sector to fully decarbonise by around 2050.

-The majority of remaining GHG emissions will be from agriculture and industrial processes and will require negative emissions of 72 to 134 MtCO2e by 2050 to achieve net zero GHG emissions in that same year.
-Given the limited historical sink from the land sector South Africa benefits (around -28 MtCO2e/yr in 2015), the country will need to implement carbon dioxide removal (CDR) approaches to increase its sink through policy instruments fostering reforestation/afforestation or the development of technological CDR.
+The majority of remaining GHG emissions will be from agriculture and industrial processes and will require negative emissions of 72-134 MtCO₂e by 2050 to achieve net zero GHG emissions in that same year.
+Models tend to rely on rather conservative assumptions in the development of renewable energy technologies.
+This tends to result in greater reliance on technological CDR than if a faster transition to renewables were achieved.
+Given the limited historical sink from the land sector South Africa benefits (around -28 MtCO₂e/yr in 2015), the country will need to implement carbon dioxide removal (CDR) approaches to increase its sink through policy instruments fostering reforestation/afforestation.
+In addition, international support will need to be provided for technological carbon dioxide removal approaches such as bioenergy with carbon capture and storage (BECCS) or direct air capture and storage (DAC).